vesavlad/datatools-ui/docs/user/managing-projects-feeds.md

 ## Viewing and Managing Feed Versions

-The Feed Version navigator enables you to browse through all available versions of a given feed using the `←` and `→` buttons (or view a list of all versions).
+The Feed Version navigator allows you to browse through all available versions of a given feed using the `←` and `→` buttons (or view a list of all versions).
 You can also use this interface to:

 - Download a Feed Version to your local machine as a GTFS data file.
 - Load a version into the Editor.